joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/13/us/politics/trump-election-lawsuits.html?searchResultPosition=1

 **Without Augusta’s Famed Roars, the Masters Goes Quiet**\
 `The swell of the tournament’s spectators has long provided a dramatic soundtrack to the Masters’ most memorable finishes.
-In their absence, golfers will play their final rounds a cappella.`\
+In its absence, golfers will play their final rounds a cappella.`\
 https://nytimes.com/interactive/2020/11/13/sports/golf/masters-patrons-roars.html?searchResultPosition=2

 **Corrections: Nov.
 14, 2020**\